AusDTO/dto-digitalmarketplace-frontend/README.md

+**Features from the Digital Marketplace platform were migrated to [BuyICT.gov.au](https://www.buyict.gov.au) in May 2022.
+The DTA no longer maintains a separate Digital Marketplace platform.**

+---

 # Marketplace React Frontend

 **This documentation is now outdated and applies to legacy server-rendered react.
 Current documentation can be found [here](/CONTRIBUTING.md)**.